techstackmedia/software-engineering-series/README.md

 The `touch` command is a versatile and powerful tool that allows you to create and modify files with ease in various operating systems, including Linux, macOS, and Unix.
 Its simplicity and efficiency make it a fundamental command for managing files and timestamps.

 One of the primary functions of the touch command is to create a new file.
 Using the command is as simple as typing touch followed by the desired filename.
-For example, to create a file called _example.txt_, you would execute the following command
+For example, to create a file called _example.txt_, you would execute the following command:

 ```sh
 touch example.txt